A modern Fortran library for SU(3) coupling and recoupling coefficients: Structure, implementation details, and usage of the library

 Examples of usage of the library are provided in the program \texttt{ndsu3lib\_example}.
 The program tabulates RCCs and recoupling coefficients for a choice of quantum numbers.
 The successful output of the program can be found in the file \texttt{example\_output.txt}.

-A C++ header file \texttt{ndsu3lib.h} is provided to facilitate calling \texttt{ndsu3lib} from C++ code.
+A C/C++ header file \texttt{ndsu3lib.h} is provided to facilitate calling \texttt{ndsu3lib} from C or C++ code.
 This header file provides wrappers to the subroutines and functions that form the \texttt{ndsu3lib} user interface.
-A C++ port \texttt{ndsu3lib\_example\_cpp} of the aforementioned example program is provided, demonstrating usage of the C++ wrappers.
+A C port \texttt{ndsu3lib\_example\_c} and C++ port \texttt{ndsu3lib\_example\_cpp} of the aforementioned example program are provided, demonstrating usage of the wrappers.

 Configuration files are provided for compiling the library and associated example programs with the CMake build system.
 Compilation instructions may be found in the file \texttt{INSTALL.md}.